wetneb/refine-js/README.md

 =========

 An OpenRefine extension which adds support for Javascript as an expression language.
-It works with OpenRefine 3.6+.
+It works with OpenRefine 3.6 and 3.7.

 [Download the latest release](https://github.com/wetneb/refine-js/releases/latest)